Ethereum: Decentralized finance

 Decentralized finance (DeFi) offers financial instruments in a decentralized architecture, outside of companies' and governments' control, such as money market funds which let users earn interest.
 DeFi applications are typically accessed through a Web3-enabled browser extension or application, such as MetaMask, which allows users to directly interact with the Ethereum blockchain through a website.
 Many of these DApps can connect and work together to create complex financial services.

 Examples of DeFi platforms include MakerDAO.
 Uniswap, a decentralized exchange for tokens on Ethereum grew from in liquidity to in 2020.
 As of October 2020, over was invested in various DeFi protocols.
 Additionally, through a process called "wrapping", certain DeFi protocols allow synthetic versions of various assets (such as bitcoin, gold, and oil) to be tradeable on Ethereum and also compatible with all of Ethereum's major wallets and applications.

+Aave is a protocol for microlending using Ethereum.

 Enterprise software

 Ethereum-based software and networks, independent from the public Ethereum chain, have been tested by enterprise software companies.
 Interested parties have included Microsoft, IBM, JPMorgan Chase, Deloitte, R3, and Innovate UK (cross-border payments prototype).
 Barclays, UBS, Credit Suisse, Amazon, Visa, and other companies have also experimented with Ethereum.